aws/aws-parallelcluster/tests/integration-tests/README.md

     ├── test_report.json: global json report
     └── test_report.xml: global junitxml report
 ```

+By specifying the option `--reports cw`, the results of the tests run will be published as a series of CloudWatch
+metrics.
+You can use the options `--cw-region` (default `us-east-1`) and `--cw-namespace`
+(default `ParallelCluster/IntegrationTests`) to specify what region and what metric namespace
+you want to use for the published metrics.

 ### Specify Tests Dimensions
 The following options can be used to control the parametrization of test cases: